 Choosing a podcast recording software requires a bit of research to ensure you’re picking the best option for your show’s needs.
-From local and remote recording capabilities to being able to edit your audio in the same platform, we gathered the best podcast recording softwares to fit every type of show.
+From local and remote recording capabilities to being able to edit your audio in the same platform, we gathered the best podcast recording software to fit every type of show.

 Before you’re ready to record your first podcast episode, check out our recommendations below then order the right recording equipment.
 In no time, you’ll have the perfect setup to capture quality audio on your first try.